jasongraham/oldblog/_posts/2011-1-16-gnome_keyring_with_msmtp_imapfilter_offlineimap.markdown

 ---
 layout: post
-title: Using Gnome Keyring with msmtp, offlineimap, and imapfilter
+title: Using Gnome Keyring with msmtp, offlineimap, and imapfilter via cron
 time: '10:40'
-tags: [email, passwords, gnome-keyring, msmtp, offlineiamp, imapfilter]
+tags: [email, passwords, gnome-keyring, msmtp, offlineiamp, imapfilter, cron]
 ---

+**Update Jan 27th, 2011**: Added portion relavent to cron.
+It's down at the [bottom of the page][].
+{: .update}

+[bottom of the page]:#cron

 In my [previous post][], I walked through setting up using [mutt][], [msmtp][], [offlineimap][], [imapfilter][], and [archivemail][] to work together.
 As I wrote the post, I was reminded of how bothered I felt about having passwords for my email accounts in my configuration files.
 For a single user computer, this isn't a huge problem, but I would still prefer keep my passwords out of plain text.